Fast Penalized Generalized Estimating Equations for Large Longitudinal Functional Datasets: Application

-We apply our method on data from a recent \textit{Nature} paper studying the role of pyramidal neurons in the primary somatosensory cortex (S1) in behavior and sensory input \citep{nature_sl}.
+We apply our framework to calcium imaging data to illustrate the benefits of longitudinal FDA in analyzing neural recordings. {In Appendix~\ref{app:background_calcimImaging}, we} describe what we have observed are common strategies among experimentalists for hypothesis testing of covariate-neural activity associations, as they have similar goals to our proposed method.
+These approaches seem to vary largely in how 1) the target neural population is defined, 2) the longitudinal structure is accounted for, and 3) the trial-level neural time-series are modeled.
+To address limitations {in these strategies}, we apply our fGEE to a dataset that pools neurons across animals (akin to a ``neural pseudo-population'' strategy).
+This accounts for the 1) longitudinal and 2) functional nature of the response in each cluster (i.e., neuron), and 3) does not discard uncertainty in the animal-specific estimates in providing an overall \textit{neural pseudo population-level} estimate.
+This assumes correlation between neurons within-animal is negligible.
+In some cases, it may be preferable to apply a fGEE to the neurons in each animal separately, but this necessitates an approach to construct a pooled estimate of animal-level fits that propagates uncertainty. \paragraph{Application Background} We apply our method on data from a recent \textit{Nature} paper studying the role of pyramidal neurons in the primary somatosensory cortex (S1) in behavior and sensory input \citep{nature_sl}.
 This study recorded neuronal activity in five mice, from $155-262$ (mean$\pm$ SEM: $184.4 \pm 22.61$) neurons per animal.
 Recording was done in head-fixed animals, running on a ball that tracked their movement speed.
 The authors were interested in identifying S1 neurons active during spontaneous movements.
 They tested whether each S1 neuron was associated with running speed, whisker movement, and whisker sensory input.

-\subsection{Identifying neural activity encoding speed information}
+\paragraph{Identifying neural activity encoding speed information}